tenzin-jigme/project-keyword-analysis/README.md

 #### Project Status: In Progress

 ## Project Intro/Objective
 The purpose of this project is to perform data analysis on Google Ads Keywords datasets.
-The goal is to design Ad Groups with keywords for a tax business (name redacted) to optimize clicks and click through rate for client's website.
+The goal is to design Ad Groups with keywords for a tax business (name redacted) to help **Acquire New Clients** and **Increase Brand Awareness.**

 ### Key Stakeholder
-* CEO of (name redacted)
+* CEO of tax business
 * Website

 ### Methods Used
 * Descriptive Statistics
+    * Central Tendency: Median, Skewness.
 * Data Wrangling
+* Data Imputation (Handling NAN values)
 * Data Analysis
 * Data Visualization
+     * Box and Whisker plots, Bar Graphs, Pairplots and Density Histograms.

 ### Technologies Used
 * Python